 Assign Drive Letter or Path:

-Choose a drive letter for the new partition or select "Mount in the following empty NTFS folder" if you want to mount it as a folder.
+"Mount in the following empty NTFS folder" if you want to mount it as

 Click "Next."